Waishnav/waishnav.github.io/src/content/blog/freelance-work-experience-monitorme.io.md

 Ultimately, I chose JavaScript over TypeScript to avoid type masterbation.

-> Reflecting on that decision, I realize there wasn’t a clear winner between TypeScript and JavaScript.
+> Edited: Reflecting on that decision, I realize there wasn’t a clear winner between TypeScript and JavaScript.
 The only advantage TypeScript would have provided is a well-documented code base for our response data, which could have been beneficial for new developers joining the project.

 Frontend is not only about UI
 =============================